tscanlin/developers.optimizely.com/src/content/rest/reference/lists/3-update.md

   }
 ---

-Overwrite the user list with the provided `id`.
-Required arguments are identical to creating a new user list.
+Overwrite the uploaded list with the provided `id`.
+Required arguments are identical to creating a new uploaded list.

 Note that `name` and `format` cannot be modified.